hashicorp/terraform-provider-google/website/docs/r/compute_target_http_proxy.html.markdown

   character, which cannot be a dash.
 * `url_map` -
   (Required)
-  A reference to UrlMap resource
+  A reference to the UrlMap resource that defines the mapping from URL to the BackendService.

 - - -